googleapis/sample-tester/README.md

 ./sampletester TEST.yaml [--convention=CONVENTION] [TEST.yaml ...]
 [USERPATH ...]
 ```
 If you want to define your own convention, just add a package or module (whose name will become the convention name) under `convention/`.
 Have that package or module export a function `test_environments` which returns an array of instance of child classes of `testenv.Base`.

+## Development

+During development, run the `devcheck` script to run all tests and examples and verify they work as expected.